ericdequ/contechnews/data/blog/how_to_implement_advanced_project_management_tools_in_construction.md

 ### 3. Training and Onboarding

-Implementing a new tool is only as effective as the team's ability to use it.
+Implementing a new tool is only as effective as the Teams ability to use it.
 Invest in comprehensive training sessions:

 - **Workshops and Webinars:** Conduct hands-on workshops led by experts to build familiarity.
 - **Interactive Tutorials:** Utilize interactive guides that walk users through each feature.